-In the twentieth century after the birth of our Lord, during the episcopacy of Archbishop James Quigley, St. Gertrude Parish was established to serve Catholics living in the North Edgewater neighborhood of Chicago.
+In the twentieth century, St. Gertrude Parish was established to serve Catholics living in the North Edgewater neighborhood of Chicago.

 In those days, Sunday mass was offered in Hayt School auditorium.
 With few sidewalks, the people felt the burden of carrying the altar and other necessities back and forth, week after week.
 In March of 1912, a temporary, unheated frame church was built.
 As legend has it, it was often so cold that Father Shewbridge had to place his hands around the cruets to thaw out the contents before he could pour the water and wine at the offertory.

-By the end of 1912, a 3-story combination church and school was built.
-The walls that separated the first floor classrooms were rolled up on Sunday for Masses, and rolled down during the week for school.
+By the end of 1912, a three-story combination church and school were built.
+The walls that separated the first-floor classrooms were rolled up on Sunday for Masses and rolled down during the week for school.
 These classrooms are still in use as the school cafeteria of the Primary School Campus of Northside Catholic Academy.

 Because pledges by parishioners were meant to pay for the interior work, Father Bernard Heeney wanted to halt construction.
 However, the people of St. Gertrude acted with a spirit of determination and saw in through.